SARS-CoV-2 Detected as Infectious in Hospital Air

 Using the aerosol samples from one patient’s room, the team of scientists was able to identify the presence of replicating virus particles.

-“Thanks to our method, it is yet possible to retrospectively evaluate the presence of infectious SARS-CoV-2 in samples collected during the different waves of the pandemic,” said Nathalie Grandvaux.
-“This data will help us better understand the importance of airborne transmission of the virus and implement adapted preventive strategies.”
+"Due to our methodology, it is still feasible to retrospectively analyze the existence of infectious SARS-CoV-2 in samples gathered throughout the various waves of the pandemic," Nathalie Grandvaux stated.
+"This information will assist us in comprehending the significance of the virus's airborne transmission and implementing tailored preventative tactics."

 Better prepared for the next pandemic

-The findings can be used to prepare for the next pandemic, be it SARS-CoV-2 or another respiratory virus, she added.
+She added that the discoveries could be utilized to prepare for the next pandemic, whether it be SARS-CoV-2 or another respiratory virus.

-“Our research should increase awareness of airborne infectious viruses.
-It argues for the importance of targeting airborne transmission in personal and collective protection measures, including by improving indoor air quality.”
+"Our study should raise consciousness of airborne contagious viruses.
+It advocates for the significance of targeting airborne transmission in personal and collective protection measures, which includes enhancing the quality of indoor air," she said.

-The collection and culture method can also be adapted to closed environments other than hospitals, such as schools, to test air quality and evaluate the effectiveness of protection measures against airborne transmission of viruses.
+The collection and culture technique can also be adapted to enclosed settings aside from hospitals, like schools, to assess air quality and assess the efficiency of protective measures against the airborne transmission of viruses.

 ###